RSCH09025 2017 Social Work Research Project

 The research dissertation is an extended piece of written work carried out by individual students which allow students to focus on a specialist area interest associated with the field of social work.
 Building on previous learning students get the opportunity to consolidate knowledge and demonstrate their skills, knowledge and expertise gathered throughout their programme of study, the objective of which is to provide an independent and critical appraisal of an issue.
 This work can be presented in a number of different formats.

 - Empirical Data.
-The theoretical framework of a subject area is developed by review of the literature, the empirical evidence is collected to answer a specific question or develop a specific point within the chosen subject area.
+The theoretical framework of a subject area is developed by a review of the literature, the empirical evidence is collected to answer a specific question or develop a specific point within the chosen subject area.

 - Case study: A single in-depth case study is undertaken using innovative methodologies and methods to examine the single case in sufficient detail.